 As stated before, this will show that you recommend such behavior or you partner with such sites which is a big NO for the AdSense program.
 Below are some of those categories of websites considered to host illegal and copyrighted content.

 - Racial content (Content that contains racist and hates speech)

 - Pages selling Drugs, Alcohol (Beer or hard alcohol)

-Please NOT to ever link your content to the above-listed sites in order to avoid been banned.
+Please DO NOT ever link your content to the above-listed sites in order to avoid being banned.

 Avoid buying traffic